History of the Geelong Football Club: Dawn of the VFL era (1897–1924)

 Geelong helped form the new VFL with other foundation clubs, Carlton, Collingwood, Essendon, Fitzroy, Melbourne, South Melbourne and St Kilda.

 For many years the Geelong Football Club were known as the Pivotonians, after the city's nickname 'The Pivot'.
 Seagulls was also an earlier nickname.
 The dark blue and white hooped uniform still worn today represents the blue water of Corio Bay and the white seagulls so numerous in the Bay.
 Geelong was nicknamed the 'Cats' in 1923 after a run of losses prompted a local cartoonist to suggest that the club needed a black cat to bring it good luck.

 Despite dominating in the VFA, Geelong found the premiership harder to win in the VFL.
-Geelong finished second to Essendon in its inaugural season after a round-robin finals system was used to determine the premier instead of the traditional Grand Final.

 Geelong performed poorly early on in the 1923 season.
 In the lead-up to the club's Round 9 clash against favourites Carlton, the Herald Sun published a depiction of the match by cartoonist Sam Wells, featuring a black cat wandering onto the field to give Geelong good luck.
 Credit was given to the cat when Geelong recorded an upset win.
 Geelong captain Bert Rankin liked the analogy and suggested the club adopt "the Cats" nickname, even recruiting key position forward Lloyd Hagger, a talented artist, to design a cat that was made into badges for the players to wear on their lapels.
 Geelong have been known as the 'Cats' ever since.

 In 1924, following the death of VFL and Geelong administrator Charles Brownlow, the league named its award for the best and fairest player in a season the Brownlow Medal.
 The first player to win the award was Geelong's Edward Greeves.
 Having been one of the dominant clubs in the old VFA, Geelong struggled to maintain the same level of success during its early years in the VFL.